onap/policy-parent/docs/distribution/Distribution-Introduction.rst

             are downloaded using SDC client library.The downloaded CSAR is then given to the configured policy decoder for decoding and generating policies.
-The generated policies are then forwarded to all configured policy engines.
+The generated policies are then forwarded to all configured policy forwarders.
 Related distribution status is sent to SDC at each step (download/deploy/done) during the entire flow.